• Skip to primary navigation

 2.1 Central Moments

-Central moments are very similar to the raw image moments we saw earlier, except that we subtract off the centroid from the x and y in the moment formula.
+Central moments are very similar to the raw image moments we saw earlier, except that we subtract off the centroid from the and in the moment formula.

 Notice that the above central moments are translation invariant.
 In other words, no matter where the blob is in the image, if the shape is the same, the moments will be the same.